Learn about different types of interviews.

 How to Prepare for a Behavioral Interview

-Preparing for an interview is similar to studying for a final exam- anticipating questions and strategizing how you want to answer is critical for success.
+- Preparing for an interview is similar to studying for a final exam—anticipating questions and strategizing how you want to answer are critical for success.
 Most behavioral interview questions come directly from the job description.
 Take note of the skills the employer lists as qualifications or requirements in a job posting.
 Most likely, the interviewer will ask questions that directly link to those expectations.

-In anticipation of a behavioral interview, we suggest you prepare to discuss three to five accomplishments or projects.
-Reflect on these occasions and know all the details in the event that the interviewer asks follow-up questions for clarification.
+- In anticipation of a behavioral interview, we suggest you prepare to discuss three to five accomplishments or projects.
+Reflect on these occasions and know all the details if the interviewer asks follow-up questions for clarification.
 Often, one scenario can answer various behavioral questions.
-For example, the project in which you succeeded as part of a team could also be the time when you solved a complex problem.
+For example, the project in which you succeeded as part of a team could also be when you solved a complex problem.
 Feel free to use the same example to answer different behavioral questions.
-However, do not use only one example throughout an entire interview.
+However, do not use only one instance throughout an entire interview.
 Utilizing examples from various facets of your life—from academic to professional to student leadership/community service—allows you to appear well-rounded and three-dimensional to the employer during the interview process.

 Use the STAR Method in a Behavioral Interview